brian-raila/ID-Generator/README.md

                        //Infinite ID//

-           Generate random 32 bit ID's with no redundanct
+           Generate random 32 bit ID's with no redundancy.